Tim-B/grunt-aws-lambda/README.md

 List of files to explicitly include in the package, even if they would be ignored by NPM

+##### options.include_version
+Type: `Boolean`
+Default value: `true`

+Whether or not to add version the packages, if set to true the version from the package.json will be included in the zip name, if false then the package name will be constant and consist of just the package name and (time if options.include_time).

 ##### options.include_time
 Type: `Boolean`
 Default value: `true`

-Whether or not to timestamp the packages, if set to true the current date/time will be included in the zip name, if false then the package name will be constant and consist of just the package name and version.
+Whether or not to timestamp the packages, if set to true the current date/time will be included in the zip name, if false then the package name will be constant and consist of just the package name and (version if options.include_version).

 ##### options.package_folder
 Type: `String`